Cacti is a round-robin database (RRD) tool that helps create graphs from

 database information and is available on multiple Linux distributions.

-Cacti contains an input validation error in the top_graph_header.php
+Cacti contains an input validation error in the config_settings.php

-script that allows an attacker to include arbitrary PHP code from remote
+script which allows an attacker to include arbitrary PHP code from

 privileges of the web server.
 The vulnerability specifically exists due

-to the script trusting a user supplied library_path variable.
+to the script trusting a user supplied include_path variable.
 The

 following example demonstrates how this might be exploited: